rafahuaman/rails_starter/README.md

 # README

 This is a Rails app configured how I like it.
-It's meant to be used for prototyping
+It's meant to be used for prototyping, proofs of concept, and experimentation.

 ## Getting started